Jos Ilagan

 Friday, 0805H (PHT)

-Martin drove twelve kilometers to meet Durham at Diamond Hotel located near Magsaysay Center.
-His counterpart had a few hours of sleep but asked to see him there at once after the phone call.
+Martin drove twelve kilometers to meet Durham at the Diamond Hotel near Magsaysay Center.
+His counterpart had a few hours of sleep but asked to see him immediately after the phone call.
 He found his friend waiting at the table in Corniche.

-“Nice to see you, Sonny,” Durham said as he shook his friend’s hand.
+“Nice to see you, Sonny,” Durham said as he shook hands.

-“Hey, for a free breakfast, I’ll meet you anytime in a heartbeat,” Martin said as he took a seat.
+“Hey, for a free breakfast, I’ll meet you anytime in a heartbeat,” Martin said as he sat.
 “You know I’m saving my quids for my retirement.”

 “Oh, not again.”